ahadjidj/Streaming-Workshop-with-HDF/README.md

   ]
 }
   ```
-We need also another logs event (logs_view) that conains only the product browsing session information with the buy and price fields.
+We also need another logs event (logs_view) that contain only the product browsing session information with the buy and price fields.
 We will see why later in the labs.

   ```
 {